Catcher: History and evolution of the position

 At about the same time that catchers began fielding their position closer to home plate, baseball teams began using a less rubbery ball which led to a decline in the number of runs scored.
 In the 1860s it was common for teams to score fifty or sixty runs in a game.
 The combination of the new, harder ball and the continuation of the rise in pitcher's release points helped usher in what became known as the Dead-ball era.
 The decrease in run production placed greater significance on stolen bases and bunts, which in turn emphasized the crucial defensive role played by catchers.
 In 1901, the National League introduced a new rule specifying that the catcher must stand within 10 feet of home plate.
 The American League adopted the rule the following year.

 The rising velocity of pitches in conjunction with catchers gradually moving closer to home plate significantly increased the risk of injuries for catchers, especially face and hand injuries.
 By the late 1870s, catchers began to use padded, fingerless gloves to protect their hands, and in 1877 the first protective catcher's mask was used.
 The first catchers to use protective masks sometimes had their courage called into question, but the effectiveness of the masks in preventing injuries meant that they became widely accepted.
 In the 1880s, the first padded chest protectors came into use, and in 1888 specialized catcher's mitts used on the non-throwing hand began to be used.
+William S. Schenck of Princeton University was the first to use chest protectors when he stuffed copies of The Daily Princetonian under his shirt during a game against Harvard University.
+A Boston sporting goods company noticed his innovation and began producing the wearable chest pads.

 The final pieces of protective gear were shin guards which were first worn by catcher Roger Bresnahan in 1907.
 Together, the rules changes and the new protective equipment transformed the catcher's defensive role to the way that it is presently played.